DSC 7494 3

 Pendley Manor Hotel

 If you've been wanting to spend time outside and amongst acres of parkland that isn't your shared or private garden, then Pendley Manor and its 35 acres might well be the place to head.
-Not only have they opened for full menu alfresco dining (think sharing platters to fish and chips) from 11am to 9pm, but you can order a picnic which includes a ready to go spread of sandwiches, cheeses and desserts ready to be served on and in china and glassware.
+Enjoy a picnic basket in the grounds which includes a ready to go spread of sandwiches, cheeses and desserts ready to be served on and in china and glassware.
 Oh and let's not forget the classics served at the weekend & bank holiday barbecues!

 Stock image